 That’s why Murphy, of Bed Bath & Beyond, is so fond of employees from Stevens.

-“That’s one criticisms of my team, that we have a tendency to be too technical,” she said.
+“That’s one criticism of my team, that we have a tendency to be too technical,” she said.
 “It’s really important to have those business-facing skills — and you can tell, in talking with these students, that they’ve had that experience of getting in front of people and sharing ideas.”